apizee/ApiRTC-ios/README.md

 `call.startCapture` is shortcut for `setCapture(...)` used front camera with the default format.

-# Take snapshot

-You can take a snapshot from the remote video view during the call:

-`let snapshotImage = remoteVideoView.takeSnapshot()`

 # Call in background mode

 If you switch app to the background during the call session will be closed by default.